Nachiket1904/LLM_Mixer_App/README.md

 2) Enter your Together AI API key in the input field.
 3) Provide a query or prompt and click the Get Answer button.
 4) View the individual responses and the aggregated response.

+This project is designed to complement the blog post and demonstrate the practical application of the concepts shared there.
+If you have any questions or suggestions, feel free to reach out!